 NASA SEWP V

 Solutions for Enterprise-Wide Procurement (SEWP) is a U.S. government-wide acquisition contract (GWAC) that provides state-of-the-art computer technologies, high-end scientific and engineering processing capabilities, peripherals, network equipment and storage devices and other IT products to all federal agencies, including the Department of Defense, and their authorized contractors.
-The MobiKEY solution is available through Intelligent Decisions (SEWP Contract Number NNG07DA478B), NAMTEK (SEWP Contract Numbers NNG15SD36B(B SDVOSB), NNG15SE10B(D)), Red River Computer Company, Inc. (SEWP Contract Numbers NNG15SC85B(C), NNG15SC46B(D)), and AS Global (SEWP Contract Number NNG15SC61B(C)).
+The MobiKEY solution is available through Blue Tech, Inc. (SEWP Contract Number NNG15SD00B(B HUBZone), NNG15SC63B(C), NNG15SE16B(D)), NAMTEK Corp (SEWP Contract Numbers NNG15SD36B(B SDVOSB), NNG15SE10B(D)), Red River Computer Company, Inc. (SEWP Contract Numbers NNG15SC85B(C), NNG15SC46B(D)), and Sterling Computers Corporation (SEWP Contract Number NNG15SC20B(A), NNG15SC89B(C), NNG15SC49B(D)).

 National Institutes of Health Information Technology Acquisition and Assessment Center (NITAAC) Chief Information Officer – Commodity Solutions (CIO-CS) Government-Wide Acquisitions Contract (GWAC).
 This contract allows for On-Premise as well as Managed Service deployment of commodities and services.
 Services include but are not limited to, provisioning, deployment, installations, warranty and maintenance, engineering and assessment studies and training.
 Managed Services (includes deployment on the Public Cloud) include but are not limited to Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS), the commodity service is managed through a Service Level Agreement (SLA) and is based on a subscription model.

-On June 27, 2013 the Department of the Navy (DON) selected HP Enterprise Services and its NGEN Alliance Partners (IBM, AT&T, Northrop Grumman and Lockheed Martin), as its team for the Next Generation Enterprise Network (NGEN) contract.
-NGEN represents the continuous evolution of the DON’s enterprise networks and provides secure, net centric data and services to the Navy and Marine Corps personnel.
-NGEN is the follow-on acquisition approach to providing enterprise network services that were originally consolidated in 2000 under the Navy Marine Corps Intranet (NMCI) contract, which is considered the U.S. government’s largest information technology outsourcing program, providing IT services to more than 700,000 Navy and Marine Corps users.
+SMIT is the follow-on acquisition approach to providing enterprise network services that were originally consolidated in 2000 under the Navy Marine Corps Intranet (NMCI) contract, which is considered the U.S. government’s largest information technology outsourcing program, providing IT services to more than 700,000 Navy and Marine Corps users and the NGEN contract signed in June 2013.

 Army Air Force Mobility Blanket Purchase Agreement (BPA) – W91RUS-11-A-0007